Man securing emails using desktop computer

 DomainKeys Identified Mail (DKIM)

-If the signature is invalid or missing, the email is likely to be rejected or filtered out as spam.
+If the signature is invalid or missing, the email is likely to be rejected or filtered as spam.

 Domain-Based Message Authentication, Reporting, And Conformance (DMARC)